BiDAlab/MobileB2C_BehavePassDB/README.md

 **BehavePassDB_BehavePassDB** is a novel database of behavioral biometric data collected for typical mobile Human-Computer Interaction (HCI) activities.
 The database includes several **touch gestures (free-text keystroke, swipe, tap dynamics)**, and **background sensor data (accelerometer, gyroscope, magnetometer, lin. accelerometer, gravity sensor)** simultaneously acquired.

 The database is used for the [IJCB 2022 Mobile Behavioral Biometric Competition (MobileB2C)](http://www.ijcb2022.org/#/competitions) and for the correspondent ongoing competition launched as its extension.
 More information about the competition is available [here](https://sites.google.com/view/mobileb2c/).
+The ongoing competition has started on Nov.
+3rd, 2022.

 Contact: [mobileb2c.bidalab@gmail.com](mailto:mobileb2c.bidalab@gmail.com)